Emetophobe/unitconverter/README.md

-# Unit Converter (work in progress)
+# Unit Converter

 A basic unit converter written in Python.

+This script is meant to be used as a command line utility.
+If you're looking for a python library there are superior alternatives such as [pint][1] or [metrolopy][2].

-The following categories are currently supported:
+The following unit categories are currently supported:

 * Absorbed dose (gray, usrad)
 * Acceleration (metre/second², foot/second², mile/second²)